-- 1. a "New Programs" (NP) model in which homeless, mental health, and substance use services within the non-sworn side of the DPD are greatly expanded to meet the community's needs; - 2. a "New Department" (ND) model in which social services and non-violent aspects of public safety are placed under the responsibility of a new City agency lateral to the DPD; - 3. a "New Structure" (NS) model in which all public safety services, including the DPD, are placed under a single umbrella agency.
+- 1. a "New Department" (ND) model in which social services and non-violent aspects of public safety are placed under the responsibility of a new City agency lateral to the DPD; - 2. a "New Structure" (NS) model in which all public safety services, including the DPD, are placed under a single umbrella agency.

-NP is the simplest implementation path and could result in mutual learning and stronger coordination between police officers and social service workers, but does not propose bold solutions to systemic racism.
-ND affirms the City's commitment to taking a public health approach to issues of racism, poverty, and public safety, but may present coordination challenges with the police department.
-NS may be the most powerful option to facilitate the development of a Crisis Now model and offers the opportunity to instill principles of anti-racism and social justice across City institutions, but is also the most challenging transformation of City structure.
-The Temporary Joint Subcommittee, by a to vote, endorses the - model.
-Regardless of which model is chosen by the City Council, we recommend clearly and expeditiously articulating and committing to the vision.
+The ND model affirms the City's commitment to taking a public health approach to issues of racism, poverty, and public safety, but may present coordination challenges with the police department.
+NS may be the most powerful option to facilitate the development of a Crisis Now-type model and instill new public safety values into City institutions, but is also a more challenging transformation of City structure.